 Yes.
 Admittance into the program is based on academic background, work experience, and how the student will put the knowledge to practice.
-The application deadline is July 15th.
-However, courses taken prior to admittance may be applied toward the ATCP.
-There is no application fee.
+Applications are due May 1st for Fall and November 1st for Spring.
+However, ATCP courses taken through UIC Extended Campus prior to admittance may be applied toward the ATCP.
+There is a $70 application fee.

 What is the cost of the certificate program?

 Classes are offered at the same rate as all continuing education classes at UIC, a cost of $486 per semester credit hour.
 Therefore, the cost for a two credit-hour course is currently $972, and the cost for a three-credit hour course is currently $1,458.
 Tuition and fees are subject to change each semester.
 Financial aid is not available for courses taken through UIC Extended campus.

 To earn the certificate, students must complete 12 credit hours of Assistive Technology courses offered by UIC and maintain a B average overall.
 Only courses with a grade of C and above can be counted towards completion requirements.